enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 In order
-to efficiently parallelize the particle IO the ring tool is used. ring is run on the same number of processors as the simulation that you intend to run, and is typically run just before enzo is called for this reason.
+to efficiently parallelize the particle IO the ring tool is used. ring is run on the same number of processors as the simulation that you intend to run, and is typically run just before Enzo is called for this reason.
 In ring, each processor reads in an equal fraction of the particle position and velocity information into a list, flags the particles that belong in its simulation spatial domain,